Intoxicated driving is one of the most common criminal charges in Ohio.

 At Gounaris Abboud, LPA, our Ohio drunk driving defense lawyers have more than 50 years of experience protecting the rights of our clients.

 If you or a family member was arrested for a first-time OVI offense, we can help.
-To arrange a free, no obligation analysis of your case, please contact our law firm right away.
+To arrange a free, no-obligation analysis of your case, please contact our law firm online or call (937) 222-1515 right away.

-With offices in Dayton and Springboro, we serve clients throughout the region, including in Montgomery County, Warren County, and Butler County.
+With offices in Dayton, Springboro, and West Chester, we serve clients throughout the region, including in Montgomery County, Warren County, and Butler County.